stolostron/governance-policy-framework/README.md

 ## More policies

-You can find more policies or contribute to the open repostitory, [policy-collection](https://github.com/open-cluster-management/policy-collection).
+You can find more policies or contribute to the open repository, [policy-collection](https://github.com/open-cluster-management/policy-collection).